gowriabinesh-ds/Bird_Skeleton_PCA_Analysis_R/README.md

 ## 📊 Key Insights & Visualizations

 ### 1. The "Information Test" (Scree Plot)
 When we simplify 10 variables into just a few, we need to make sure we aren't losing important information. <br> We use a **Scree Plot** to check this.
-Think of it as a "Value for Money" chart—it shows how much "truth" we keep as we simplify the data.

 ![Scree Plot](output_plots/pca_scree_plot.jpg)